-In fact, there is no reason you cant start a sideline business to earn some extra cash in the current economic recession.
-But it is not a good idea to hang your shingle out as a plumber or electrician unless you really are.
+In fact, there is no reason you cant start a sideline business to earn some extra cash in the current economic recession that began with the COVID-19 pandemic.
+But it is not a good idea to hang your shingle out as a plumber or electrician unless you really are; usually this requires licensing.

 A Good Strategy is Negotiation With a Contractor

 After the last hurricane, my neighbor and myself needed to join forces (and funds) to repair the fence between our properties.
 I could have rebuilt it myself but I had too many other projects lined up.